Insights

 Smart Schools Roundtable: School Safety by Design

-Fanning Howey’s Smart Schools Roundtable Series is a once-a-month virtual session that connects educational leaders with national school facilities experts in a variety of critical areas.
-Our first session kicked off last week with Michael Dorn, Executive Director of Safe Havens International.
+In 2020, Fanning Howey hosted a school security webinar featuring Michael Dorn, Executive Director of Safe Havens International.
 Michael’s decades long career with the world’s largest K-12 school safety center has taken him all over the globe, overseeing school security assessments for more than 8,300 K-12 schools globally.

-Michael’s presentation focused on how building design impacts school safety and several techniques to consider when creating learning environments.
+Michael discussed how building design impacts school safety and offers several techniques to consider when creating learning environments.

 First and foremost schools need to still look and feel like schools.
 Safety measures should not go to the extreme to the point that our learning environments resemble courthouses or airport security.
 Additionally, healthy school climate and culture are most important in violence reduction and increased school safety.